Research and Mentoring

 All faculty receiving the grant must be willing to interview student applicants and assist in the selection process.
 Awarded researchers submit a final report or evaluation at the project’s completion.

 The priority deadline is February 1, but projects will be accepted on a continuous basis until all spaces are filled.
 Visit the Honors application portal to complete the faculty application.
-Contact Jackie Smith-Mason for more information.
+Contact Dr. Jackie Smith-Mason for more information.